 What will Guru be able to view:

-This allows Guru to unfurl links, respond to bot DM commands (ie. help, create Card, search commands), create cards from messages and threads, etc.
+This permission, known as the history scope, allows Guru to unfurl links, respond to bot DM commands (ie. help, create Card, search commands), create Cards from messages and threads, add to existing Cards from messages and threads, etc.

 Guru needs to see which public channels you have access to in order to create Guru feeds.